 What are dental implants?

-When properly planned, implant tooth prosthetics can provide a highly esthetic and functional replacement of lost teeth.
+When properly planned, dental implants can provide a highly esthetic and functional replacement of lost teeth.

-Dental implants will greatly restore the a quality of your life, similar to having natural teeth.
-They can help rebuild the dignity and self esteem you may have lost as a result of missing teeth.
+Dental implants will greatly restore the quality of your life, similar to having natural teeth.
+They can help rebuild the dignity and self-esteem you may have lost as a result of missing teeth.
 Dental implants can eliminate the need for removable dental prostheses or dentures.

 Learn more about dental implants

 Who is a candidate for dental implants?

 Anyone who is missing one, multiple, or all their teeth may benefit from dental implant therapy.
-Ask your dentist regarding the possibility of dental implants in your treatment options.
+Ask your Boise, Idaho dentist regarding the possibility of dental implants in your treatment options.

 What is the basic process for dental implant therapy?